cesarwbr/legal-ai-extension/README.md

-# Legal Gist AI Chrome Extension
+# ⚖️ Legal AI Chrome Extension

 A browser extension that helps you understand the privacy policy of a website.

 ## Features

 - 📄 Sidepanel to view the analysis of the privacy policy
-- 🔍 Search through the privacy policy
 - 📊 See the risk distribution of the privacy policy (work in progress)

 ## Getting Started